-100% orange juice is a nutrient-dense beverage which can be a healthy addition to any diet.
-100% orange juice contains no added sugars, making it a healthy replacement of sugar-sweetened beverages.
+Florida Orange Juice is a nutrient-dense beverage which can be a healthy addition to any diet.
+Orange juice contains no added sugars, making it a healthy replacement of sugar-sweetened beverages.
 The Dietary Guidelines for Americans recognizes that 100% fruit juice, along with water and low/fat-free milk, should be the primary beverages of choice to maintain a healthy diet.1

 100% Fruit Juice and Weight

-Multiple systematic reviews and research studies have concluded that there is no association between 100% fruit juice and indicators of weight management issues in children when considering total caloric intake.11-15
+Furthermore, multiple systematic reviews and research studies have concluded that there is no association between 100% fruit juice and indicators of weight management issues in children or adults27 when considering total caloric intake.11-15,21

 Detailed Nutrition Information

-Clinical studies have reported that 100% orange juice intake had no negative effects on BMI, waist circumference, body weight or body composition in adults (including large amounts of approximately 25 to 33 oz/d for 4 to 12 weeks).5-10 In fact, men and women who consumed orange juice were reported to have a lower BMI and were 21 percent less likely to be obese compared to adults not consuming orange juice.4
+Clinical studies have reported that 100% orange juice intake had no negative effects on BMI, waist circumference, body weight or body composition in adults (including large amounts of approximately 25 to 33 ounces per day for four to 12 weeks).5-10 Cross-sectional studies reported that men and women who consumed orange juice had significantly lower BMI and a lower percentage categorized as obese, or overweight or obese, compared to adults not consuming orange juice.29,30

 100% Fruit Juice and Weight in Kids